Initial Semantics for Reduction Rules

 but only

 via a common reduct.
-Thus if we would attempt to represent the arity \lstinline!rec! by the fixed--point combinator $\mathbf{Y}$, we would not be able to prove the condition expressed in \autoref{code:rpcf_rec}.
-Our more fine-grained approach to operational semantics---using directed equations rather than equations---thus has the drawback of ruling out the translation of the fixpoint construct of \PCF to the $\mathbf{Y}$ as representation of \lstinline!rec! would by to consider \emph{symmetric} relations on terms, e.g., relative monads into a category of setoids.
+Thus if we would attempt to model the arity \lstinline!rec! by the fixed--point combinator $\mathbf{Y}$, we would not be able to prove the condition expressed in Code \ref{code:rpcf_rec}.
+Our more fine-grained approach to operational semantics---using directed equations rather than equations---thus has the drawback of ruling out the translation of the fixpoint construct of \PCF to the $\mathbf{Y}$ combinator of the untyped lambda calculus.

-As a final remark, we emphasize that while reduction is given as a relation in our formalization, and as such is not computable, the obtained translation from \PCF~to the untyped lambda calculus is executable in \textsf{Coq}.
+As a final remark, we emphasize that while reduction is given as a relation in our formalization, and as such is not computable, the obtained translation from \PCF~to the untyped lambda calculus is executable in \coq.
 For instance, we can translate the \PCF~term negating boolean terms, {\ensuremath{\fixedtextsf{cond}_\Bool}} $\lambda x.\condB(x)(\false)(\true)$, as follows: \begin{form}[Computing the translation of boolean negation]

 \end{form}